Zainub456/web-based-cms-spring-2026/docs/Lab5.md

-Here is the visual breakdown of our new hire onboarding process:
+Flowchart of our Software help process:

 ```mermaid